-As disclosed in Part II, Item 9A of our Annual Report on Form 10-K for fiscal 2022, we previously identified a material weakness related to our revenue and accounts receivable process caused principally by ineffective information technology general controls ("ITGCs") in the area of user access over the CRM system that we are in the process of deploying.
-This issue was attributable to numerous role security defects that we experienced in the application and uncertainty that additional role security defects would not arise.
-While we worked during fiscal 2023 to remediate the previously identified material weakness, we were unable to fully remediate the material weakness prior to the end of fiscal 2023.
-The material weakness as of the end of fiscal 2023 includes deficiencies in our manage change and manage access processes that were not designed and operating effectively as of date of our assessment.
-These deficiencies relate to our CRM system that we are in the process of deploying and affect revenue and receivables as well as a group of legacy applications which affect revenue and receivables, supply inventory and merchandise in service.
-Our business process controls within the revenue and accounts receivable process and inventory and merchandise in service process, both automated and manual, that are dependent on the completeness and accuracy of the information derived from the affected IT system were also deemed ineffective because they could have been adversely impacted.
+As disclosed in Part II, Item 9A of our Annual Report on Form 10-K for fiscal 2023, we previously identified a material weakness related to deficiencies in our manage change and manage access processes that were not designed and operating effectively.
+These deficiencies related to our CRM system and affected revenue and receivables as well as a group of legacy applications which affected revenue and receivables, supply inventory and merchandise in service.
+While we worked during fiscal 2024 to remediate the previously identified material weakness, we were unable to fully remediate the material weakness prior to the end of fiscal 2024 and also identified deficiencies within the manage change and manage access processes related to additional applications.
+The material weaknesses identified as of the end of fiscal 2024 include design and operating deficiencies in the manage change and manage access processes impacting all financially relevant business processes.

-Our independent registered accounting firm, Ernst & Young LLP has issued an adverse audit report on the effectiveness of our internal control over financial reporting as of August 26, 2023, which is included in Item 8 of this Annual Report on Form 10-K.
+Consequently, our automated and manual business process controls that rely upon information from the IT systems were also deemed ineffective because they could have been adversely impacted.

-Following identification of the material weakness and prior to filing this Annual Report on Form 10-K, we completed substantive procedures for the year ended August 26, 2023 over our revenue, accounts receivable, supply inventory and merchandise in service.
-Based on these procedures, management believes that our Consolidated Financial Statements included in this Annual Report on Form 10-K have been prepared in accordance with U.S. GAAP.
-Our Chief Executive Officer and Chief Financial Officer have certified in certifications furnished with this Annual Report on Form 10-K that, to the best of their knowledge, the information contained in this Annual Report on Form 10-K fairly present, in all material respects, the financial condition and results of operations of the Company as of, and for, the periods presented in this Annual Report on Form 10-K. Ernst & Young LLP has issued an unqualified opinion on our financial statements, which is included in Item 8 of this Annual Report on Form 10-K.
+Our independent registered accounting firm, Ernst & Young LLP has issued an adverse audit report on the effectiveness of our internal control over financial reporting as of August 31, 2024, which is included in Item 8 of this Annual Report on Form 10-K. As a result of the identification of the material weaknesses, and prior to filing this Annual Report, along with our auditors, we performed further analysis and completed additional procedures intended to ensure our consolidated financial statements for the years ended August 31, 2024 and August 26, 2023 fairly present in all material respects the financial condition, results of operations and cash flows of the Company and have been prepared in accordance with generally accepted accounting principles.
+Based on these procedures and analysis, and notwithstanding the material weaknesses in our internal control over financial reporting, our management has concluded that our consolidated financial statements and related notes thereto included in this Annual Report fairly present in all material respects the financial condition, results of operations and cash flows of the Company and have been prepared in accordance with generally accepted accounting principles.
+Based financial condition, results of operations and cash flows of the Company and have been prepared in accordance with generally accepted accounting principles.
+Our Chief Executive Officer and Chief Financial Officer have certified that, based on each such officer's knowledge, the financial statements, as well as the other financial information included in this Annual Report, fairly present in all material condition, results of operations and cash flows presented in this Annual Report.
+Ernst & Young LLP has issued an unqualified opinion on our financial statements, which is included in Part IV of this Annual Report on Form 10-K.